1hAck-0/1hAckOGFN-Lua-Engine/docs/built-in-libs/imgui.md

 #### Parameters

 - `label`: The name of the window.
-- `opened`: Optional parameter to control whether the window is initially open or closed.
+- `opened`: This optional parameter controls the visibility and state of the close ('X') button in the window's title bar.
+Passing `nil` disables the close button, making it invisible.
 - `flags`: ImGui window flags (default is 0).

 #### Return Value